USA and the UK

 - How can IAS help me?

-How can I register my children for British citizenship by birth?
+How can my child apply for British citizenship?

 Children over 13 years old can qualify for British naturalization if they have lived in the UK for at least 2 years before they apply for registration.